Greene, G. K. (gkg6)

 Accomplishments

-• Recognized by the NJ Department of Education for leading a high performing school district.
+• Recognized by the New Jersey Department of Education for leading a high performing school district.

 • Achieved the highest graduation and college enrollment rates in school district history.